RaymondDoTheCode/Rush-N-Battle/README.md

 Peter Nguyen

 # Feedback and Support
 We value feedback from our players and welcome any suggestions or comments you may have.
-If you encounter any issues while playing Rush N' Battle or have a question, please contact us at support@rushnbattle.com.
-We will do our best to respond to your inquiry as soon as possible.
+If you encounter any issues while playing Rush N' Battle or have a question, please let us know!

 Thank you for playing Rush N' Battle!